kaomoneus/OpenTTD/SlowPace.md

 > We just want a slower general pace, with the years progressing considerably slower so that we can log in, build a line, and not come back a day later to massive cities and someone has made an absolute killing on their two oil lines that now have been running for decades.

-And finally there is a version which works exactly this way (TODO: link to my release).
+And finally [there is a version](https://github.com/kaomoneus/OpenTTD/releases/tag/12.1.slowpace-1.1) which works exactly this way.
 It even supports multiplayer.

 There might be some bugs , of course and everyone is welcome to test it.
 Just download client, open multiplayer and find "Daily pace" server.
-Here is invitation: (TODO invitation)
+Here is invitation: +5gX5VdJ

 [Here](https://github.com/kaomoneus/OpenTTD/issues) you can create bugs/tasks/whatever.